top of page

 Institutional Framework

-• Executes public policies, regulations, plans, programs and projects for the conservation, adaptation and sustainable use of environmental resources, as well as the development of irrigation and basic sanitation with a comprehensive watershed approach, preserving the environment, which allows guaranteeing priority use. of water for life, respecting uses and customs to Live Well (Supreme Decree 29894).
-Likewise, conserve, protect and sustainably use natural resources and biodiversity, as well as maintain the balance of the environment.
+• It implements public policies, regulations, plans, programs, and projects for the conservation, adaptation, and sustainable use of environmental resources, as well as the development of irrigation and basic sanitation with a comprehensive watershed approach, preserving the environment, which guarantees the priority use of water for life, respecting customs and traditions for Living Well (Supreme Decree 29894).
+Likewise, conserve, protect, and sustainably use natural resources and biodiversity, as well as maintain the balance of the environment.

 LINK